Founder & Lead Editor

 Quality and Durability

-When you're dropping $250, you want to know the thing is going to last longer than a few weeks.
-The good news is that the solid rubber outsole is designed for resilience on abrasive surfaces like concrete.
-This suggests you won't chew through the sole after just a few long runs.
+When you're dropping $250, you want it to last longer than a few weeks.
+The good news is the solid rubber outsole is built to handle abrasive surfaces like concrete.
+That suggests you won't chew through the sole after just a few long runs.

-However, we have to talk about the foam.
-FuelCell is high-performance stuff, and like all super-foams, it has a lifespan.
-While the "Energy Arc" helps manage the load, the bond between the stiff carbon plate and the soft foam is a high-stress area.
-While there are no widespread reports of failure yet, high-mileage runners should always keep an eye on the midsole for creasing or delamination over time.
+But we should talk about the foam.
+FuelCell is high-performance material, and like all super-foams, it has a lifespan.
+The "Energy Arc" helps manage load, but the bond between the stiff carbon plate and the softer foam is a high-stress zone.
+There aren't widespread failure reports yet, but high-mileage runners should keep an eye on the midsole for creasing or delamination over time.

 "Solid rubber."